rich-dobbs-13440/astutus/docs/doc/maintanence/developer_notes.rst

   https://pypi.org/project/astutus/0.1.8/
   (venv) rich@wendy:~/src/github.com/rich-dobbs-13440/astutus/packaging/dist$

-Changed the password on PyPi to a truely random generated on Wendy using:
+Changed the password on PyPI to a truely random generated on Wendy using:

 .. code-block:: console